stratapp-ai/stratapp-ai.github.io/features.md

 # strategy execution features, so you achieve time to value in days

-##### by creating a connected workspace to save time, remove silos, eliminate internal email and engage everyone on what really matters
+##### a seamless connected workspace to save time, remove silos, eliminate internal email and engage everyone on what really matters